stefan-solmundson/battleships/README.md

 Pycharm>Run>Edit Configurations...>
 Tick: Allow parallel
 // Name "main.py" files appropriately -so that they are easier to sort in the editor

-// Now you can run a python file multiple times, use the stop button to keep track of what is running.
+Now you can run a python file multiple times.
+Use the stop button to keep track of what is running.